Foot Products to Treat Your Feet

 Moving on to sweeter subjects, how about simply giving your feet a welcome soak in warm water fragranced with a few drops of tea tree, peppermint or lavender essential oil and a scoop of detoxifying Epsom salts.
 Push your toe cuticles back, lightly pumice any rough edges, rinse and dry then apply a cuticle oil which will also condition brittle nails.
 Finish by rubbing in a soothing foot cream.
 There are plenty to choose from, many smelling of peppermint, or for variety use an inexpensive hand or body cream instead.
 Then, go on, put your feet up and relax, they deserve a break.

-Christmas Gift Guide: What To Give The Busy Professional In Your Life
+Christmas Gift Guide: The Best Presents For The Health-Conscious Beauty Buff In Your Life